mjordan/islandora_solution_pack_xml/README.md

 ## Batch loading

-Objects managed by this module can't be loaded using Islandora Batch, but a simple custom loader is available in the `modules` subdirectory, along with the viewer.
+Objects managed by this module can't be loaded using Islandora Batch, but a simple custom loader is available in the `modules` subdirectory.

 ## Requirements